vitest-dev/vitest/docs/config/index.md

 - **Default**: `300`
 - **CLI**: `--slow-test-threshold=<number>`, `--slowTestThreshold=<number>`

-The number of milliseconds after which a test is considered slow and reported as such in the results.
+The number of milliseconds after which a test or suite is considered slow and reported as such in the results.

 ### chaiConfig {#chaiconfig}